The learn/work environment is the place in which many policies converge like Finance, Operation, Sales & Marketing, HRM, and specific…

 (R. Buckminster Fuller)

-An adequate learn/work environment has two sides.
-One side is about achieving an optimum between educational effectiveness and cost efficiency.
+The learn/work environment is a coin with two sides.
+One side is about the polarities of achieving an optimum between educational Effectiveness and cost-Efficiency.
 How close is the performance of the learn/work environment to the requirements of education, versus how much money is available to achieve this result and when and for how long should the result be delivered?

-The other side concerns the tension between (risk) manageability (being in control) and engagement (satisfaction with the learn/work environment) of the users.
+The other side concerns the tension between the polarities Evidence of (risk) manageability (being in control) and Engagement/notion of belonging (satisfaction with the learn/work environment) of the users.
 What level of control is needed, what can go wrong?
 How can it be prevented or mitigated to ensure the desired satisfaction and involvement of users?
-The two sides are perpendicular axises.

-A learn/work environment is a profit-center and enabler, not just a cost-center.
+A learn/work environment is a profit-centre and enabler, not just a cost-centre.
 The whole is more than the sum of its parts.
-The environment impacts the human psyche.
+The environment impacts the human psyche, making workplaces also a state of mind.

-“A holistic approach of the physical, digital and social environment is a ‘powerhouse’, you can literally transform your organization with an integrated learn/work environment.”
+“A holistic approach of the physical, digital and social environment is a ‘powerhouse’, you can literally transform your organisation with an integrated learn/work environment.”
 (René Stevens)

 Understanding the complex interrelationship in the eco-system of the learn/work environment supports better decision making.
 Not only measurement information is required but you need also values to determine what an adequate and desirable learn/work environment is for your specific national and local context.

-Are you an end user in the role of tenant or owner-user, below you find a selection of our service with which we can unburden you.
+Are you an end-user in the role of tenant or owner-user, below you find a selection of our services with which we can unburden you.
 As a strategic consultant or as an interim manager.
+All rooted within your specific context.

-We turn learn/work environment into an evidence-based business asset in which not only Finance and Operations, the task side, play a role, but also Sales & Marketing and Human Resources, the human side.
+We turn the learn/work environment into an evidence-based business asset in which Finance and Operations, the task side, play a role, and Sales & Marketing and Human Resources, the human side.
 Both sides are integrally involved in our advice.
 Tailor-made, in line with your specific issue as the client.
+Within the internal organisational context of culture and shared values as well as the external context of regulations and common practice.
+Using a common language between the demand and supply side.

 An analytical and logical left-brain approach should be balanced with an integrated intuitive right-brain approach.
 (René Stevens)